access-ci-org/Integration_Roadmaps/docs/source/onlineservice/ACCESS_Production_Online_Service_-_Integration_Roadmap_Description.md

 ## Operator Information

 This roadmap was defined by ACCESS projects for use primarily by ACCESS projects.
-Since ACCESS projects participate in the roadmap process they should be able to follow this integration process without a hands on concierge.
+Since ACCESS projects participate in the roadmap development process they should be able to follow this integration roadmap without a hands on concierge.
 Operators must perform the Required Tasks below and may perform the Optional Tasks below.

 See related [*Roadmap Task Timeline*](https://docs.google.com/presentation/d/1GIdAMNlJsCRMR1W3rXnD8IsLrY7qM5DLlFaLrKzAjRo/edit#slide=id.g1f134a7d5b4_1_5).